COVID-19 Frequently Asked Questions

 Can I still go to the park?

 Yes.
 Flower Mound parks remain open to use the trails and walking paths.
-However, you’re asked to only visit the park with your immediate family and practice social distancing from others to help prevent the spread of COVID-19.
+However, you’re asked to practice social distancing from others to help prevent the spread of COVID-19.

 Can I still order takeout or delivery from restaurants?